Smallest Homes in America

 Sun Dog Cob House

 mud, but also incorporates modern design techniques.
-Other features that can be used in home building include earthen floors, stone ovens and living roof designs which keep the home cool by using
+Other features that can be used in home building include earthen floors, stone ovens and living roof designs which keep the home cool by using plants and soil.

 Tiny House on Wheels